Snazzah/eslint-config-ts/README.md

-# esling-config-snazzah
+# eslint-config-snazzah
-My eslint config for stuff.
+My ESLint config for stuff.
+This is supposed to be a helpful config with support for some config files, but without any nagging about things like non-null assertion and explicit anys.
+Feel free to use, but some things may change without notice.